-- in relation to its business - in relation to a business that had been carried on, such as capital expenses incurred in order to cease the business - in relation to a business proposed to be carried on, such as the costs of feasibility studies, market research or setting up the business entity - to liquidate or deregister a company of which the company was a member, wind up a partnership of which the company was a partner, or wind up a trust of which the company was a beneficiary, where the relevant company, partnership or trust previously carried on a business.
+- for its business - for a business that had been carried on, such as capital expenses incurred in order to cease the business - for a business proposed to be carried on, such as the costs of feasibility studies, market research or setting up the business entity - to liquidate or deregister a company of which the company was a member, wind up a partnership of which the company was a partner, or wind up a trust of which the company was a beneficiary, where the relevant company, partnership or trust previously carried on a business.

-If the company incurs expenditure in relation to its existing business or a business that it had carried on or proposes to carry on, the expenditure is deductible to the extent the business is, was, or is proposed to be, carried on for a taxable purpose.
-The company cannot deduct expenditure in relation to an existing business that is carried on by another entity.
-However, it can deduct expenditure that it incurs in relation to a business that had been, or is proposed to be, carried on by another entity.
+If the company incurs expenditure for its existing business or a business that it had carried on or proposes to carry on, the expenditure is deductible to the extent the business is, was, or is proposed to be, carried on for a taxable purpose.

+The company cannot deduct expenditure for an existing business that is carried on by another entity.
+However, it can deduct expenditure that it incurs for a business that had been, or is proposed to be, carried on by another entity.
 The expenditure is only deductible to the extent that: